-If you are like me, you probably wonder how you can afford the cost of bankruptcy in Idaho when it’s difficult to pay bills, especially in 2022 as inflation runs rampant.
+If you are like me, you probably wonder how you can afford the cost of bankruptcy in Idaho when it’s difficult to pay bills, especially starting in 2023 as continues to be an issue.
 Many bankruptcy costs such as the filing fee and the credit counseling courses are relatively similar.
 That said, the cost of bankruptcy attorney fees may range dramatically whether you are in Boise or Meridian.

 The purpose of this article is to provide you with estimated all-in costs:

 A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
 Chapter 7 bankruptcy attorneys in Idaho can cost between $1170 - $1500.
 The cost may increase or decrease based on the following factors: Complexity, location, level of attorney connection, and the bankruptcy lawyer's expertise.